Name: Eder Jofre

-He had a record of 72 wins, 2 losses and 4 draws as a professional boxer, with his 52 knockout wins making him a member of the exclusive group of boxers that has won 50 or more fights by knockout.
+He had a record of 72 wins, 2 losses and 4 draws as a professional, with 52 knockout wins, making him a member of the exclusive elite group of boxers with 50 or more wins by knockout.

 Exhibitions after Retirement